danielleeco/Spam_Classifier/README.md

 # Spam_Classifier
-Detecting spam and ham messages using Naive Bayes, Logistic Regression and CatBoost
+Detecting spam and ham messages using Naive Bayes, Logistic Regression and CatBoost.